vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 than reactive move.
 The goal was to make time for a Trader Joe's trip and potatoes prep later in the day, after already spending some time in the morning and early afternoon on work meetings.

+## 2026-05-09: skipped jogging and strength exercises

+On Saturday 2026-05-09, both to save time and for scheduling reasons, I skipped jogging and strength exercises.
+However, I did fit in hand gripper exercises.